DmxLarchey/Kruskal-Veldman/README.md

 The first step is to proceed by "induction" on the sequence `X₀/R₀,...,Xₖ/Rₖ`, but this is not exactly well-founded induction.
-It would be more accurate to say that we proceed by induction on the sequence of proofs `afs X₀ R₀,...,afs Xₖ Rₖ` but we avoid the details at the stage.
+It would be more accurate to say that we proceed by induction on the sequence of proofs `afs X₀ R₀,...,afs Xₖ Rₖ` but we avoid the details at this stage.
 Also, we skip the description of the order used for this first induction.
-We just call it lexicographic order.
+We just call it _lexicographic order_ on `afs` predicates.

 Then, having this first induction hypothesis at our disposal, we want to show `afs (wft X) (vtree_upto_embed k R)`.
 Applying the second